 The terms he’s referring to include ‘seeker’, ‘sacred union’, ‘full body contact’, ‘tantric touch’, ‘goddess’, ‘priestess’, ‘wands of light’, and ‘donations’ – all used by the Temple and its practitioners. (‘Wands of light’ are penises, or rather the ‘energy’ or ‘light’ that moves through them.
 ‘The same light moves through us all,’ Wade told me.)
 By Montgomery’s take, these terms were designed to occlude what’s really going on: the direct exchange of sex for money, which is illegal in most of the United States, including Arizona.
 Elise, Wade, and others involved with the Temple persist in their belief that what they were doing is different, and that the language they chose to use is critical to that difference.

 When I first came across the Phoenix Goddess case, I wrote an artist I know for his take.
 This artist is involved in sex worker rights and activism in Canada, where I’m from, and has made art on the subject.
 He also studies religion.
-This artist is for the legalisation of prostitution, and thought Tracy Elise’s want for a religious defense was a lost opportunity to strengthen the cause he supports.
+This artist supports the legalisation of prostitution, and thought Tracy Elise’s want for a religious defense was a lost opportunity to strengthen the cause he supports.
 He would have preferred that Elise shocked the American public with a statement like: Yes, what I engaged with was prostitution, it was also sacred and safe, occurring between consenting adults, and this should be legal.

 From the inception of her Temple through her prosecution, Tracy Elise frequently made affiliations to ‘temple priestesses’ and the long herstory of ‘sacred prostitution’ with its figures like Inanna, the Sumerian goddess and ‘Queen of Heaven and Earth’, of love, beauty, sex, desire, fertility, war, justice and political power.